Piano Duo Recital: Lucas & Arthur Jussen

 Composer & Work

 The composition “La Valse”, poème choréographique by Maurice Ravel (1875 – 1937) was originally (1919/1920) a piece for orchestra (M.72).
 The composer initially (1920) arranged it for a single piano player.
 In this version, it is one of the most demanding pieces in the entire piano literature.
 For an introduction see my review on Oxana Shevchenko’s private recital on 2016-01-16.
 Also in 2016, I reviewed another piano recital featuring this work.
-I have also written about concerts featuring the orchestral version, both in 2018.
+I have also written about concerts featuring the orchestral version: one on 2018-06-07, and a second one in the same year, on 2018-08-24.

 Later (1923), Ravel reworked La Valse for piano / four hands (M.72a, performed in this duo recital).
 This was my first encounter with the version for piano / four hands (or 2 pianos, as in this performance).